 Instructions

 - Thoroughly wash and clean mutton.
-In a large bowl, combine mutton, ginger-garlic paste, and Biryani spices.
+In a large bowl, combine mutton, ginger-garlic paste, and biryani masala.
 Mix it well and set it aside.

-- In a large Dutch oven or oven-safe pot, cook chopped tomatoes with a drizzle of oil until soft on medium-high heat.
-Add mutton curry and cook until curry becomes thick.
+- Heat oil on medium-high heat in a large Dutch oven or oven-safe pot.
+Add chopped tomatoes and cook until tomatoes soften.
+Add mutton curry and cook until curry thickens up.

 - Turn the heat off and add yogurt, fried onions, mint, cilantro, and garam masala.
-Mix gently and add potatoes in the curry.
+Mix gently and add potatoes to the curry.

 Notes